Outstanding Invoices: Complete Guide to Meaning, Management & Recovery

 You can also generate a statement with your accounting software.
 After sending a customer the statement of accounts, call them immediately to arrange a payment plan.

-6. Phone Them
+6. Phone them

 As a business owner, calling your customers from time to time will help you get the payment quickly.
 It is a usual practice in some companies always to call customers who have unpaid invoices.
 If a customer does not pick up the call, it is obvious they are ignoring you, but it will be hard to ignore a phone call.